andersonion/SAMBA/README.md

 # vba_pipeline
+Welcome to SAMBA, the Small Animal Multivariate Brain Analysis pipeline suite!

-An HPC cluster-based pipeline for atlas creation, voxel- and label-based analysis (and more!)
+SAMBA is an HPC cluster-based pipeline for atlas creation, voxel- and label-based analysis (and more!)

 This code was designed and tested to function within the data ecosystem of the Center for In Vivo Microscopy (CIVM), and may need adaptation for local use.
 Feel free to download and modify as needed to meet your needs (or even better, generalize and commit those modified parts and lower the bar of entry for other potential users).
 Perhaps future versions will be supportive of external use.